reergymerej/node-cert/projects/url-shortener/README.md

   We don't have to store the converted id in the db.
 Just store the int and the BLL can do the translations for us.

+App
+  Application level concerns like which database we use, host, passwords, etc are managed at the app level.
+The app assembles its pieces (presentation, bll, dal) given a context.
+Presentation can talk to BLL (injection), BLL can talk to DAL (injection).

+  Keeping the configuration in the app level allows us to change environments for dev, prod, and testing.